Got a minute to help? take our quick website survey >

 Hoarding can be related to difficult experiences and painful feelings.
 You may find these hard to express, face or resolve.

-Some people say hoarding helps them cope with other mental health problems, or distracts them from feeling very anxious, upset or afraid.
+Some people say hoarding helps them cope with other mental health problems.
+Or that it distracts them from feeling very anxious, upset or afraid.

 There can sometimes be a link between hoarding and impulse control.
 This is when you find it almost impossible to resist certain actions, such as buying items.